Maring Higa AMFT

 Together

-If both partners are willing to engage, couples therapy can create the possibility of genuine understanding and connection.
-The work is different when both people are in the room — and so is what becomes possible.
+If both partners are willing to show up, couples therapy can create real possibility for understanding and connection.
+The work is different when both people are in the room.
+So is what becomes possible.

 Both partners' experiences witnessed and held